 Document; Planning; Wildlife refuges; Rivers and streams; Environments (Natural);

 The Bear River travels a 500-mile course from its headwaters in Utah’s Uinta Mountains through Wyoming and Idaho, eventually terminating its horseshoe-shaped route in Utah’s Great Salt Lake, the largest inland sea in the Western Hemisphere.

-Endangered species; Policies; Monitoring; Land development; Partnerships
+Endangered and/or threatened; Policies; Monitoring; Land development; Partnerships

 Because many endangered and threatened species occur exclusively, or to a large extent, on privately owned property, the involvement of the private sector in the conservation and recovery of species is crucial.
 Property owners are often willing...

 First recovery plan approved 12/7/1981.
 First revision approved June 1987.
 Second revision approved: 3/13/1995.
 The Florida panther is the last subspecies of Puma still surviving in the eastern United States.
 Historically occurring throughout the...

 Seventy-five years of successful